Iceland Aurora Chase

 This trip is designed to only take place when the forecast calls for fantastic conditions, so the likelihood of you seeing the display of your dreams are very high.
 But as with the first point, nothing can in good conscience be guaranteed.

-For reference, the aurora pictures at the top of this page all appeared like that to the naked eye.
+We have taken care to ensure that all pictures in this brochure are representative of what we actually saw with the naked eye.
 They were all taken in Iceland, and under similar conditions that this trip will take place.

-Breakfasts will consist of things like rolls, wraps, spreads, cheeses, coffee, hot cereals, hot cocoa, and more.
+Breakfasts will consist of things like rolls, wraps, spreads, eggs, cheeses, coffee, hot cereals, hot cocoa, and more, along with Icelandic smoked lox and marmalades.

-Our dinners will be catered under the Hashgacha of the Badatz of New Square, and will be hearty and delicious to prepare us for a night of aurora hunting.
-Note that due to the last-minute nature of this trip our dinners will be pre-frozen by the caterer ahead of time and double wrapped for kashrus.
+Our dinners will be will be hearty and delicious to prepare us for a night of aurora hunting.
+Due to the last-minute nature of this trip our dinners will be pre-frozen by our caterer ahead of time and double wrapped for kashrus.

 Special requests: If you have any dietary restrictions, let us know and we'll try to accommodate you.
 Certain requests may be difficult due to the time constraints, but we will try our best.

-Snacks: There are very few kosher snacks available in Iceland, so we recommend that you bring your own snacks from home.
+Snacks: Don’t count on finding any kosher snacks available in Iceland, so we recommend that you bring your own snacks from home.

 Hot tea and instant soup during the night drives